Boereck/casematch/README.md

 Case Matcher
 ============
 This is a Java 8 library providing a fluent API to define case matching in an object oriented and functional way.
-This library is no replacement for traditional switch case statements in Java, but allows a richer definition of cases on primitive and object values.
+This library is no replacement for traditional switch case statements in Java, but allows a richer definition of cases on primitive and object reference values.
 This allows more readable code than if-then-else cascades, but comes with a cost of runtime and memory overhead.
 The library will not provide a matching that is as powerful and compact as pattern matching known from functional languages (or languages with more functional aspects) such as Scala.
 Never the less the goal is to find readable representations of common cases in Java development.

 // TODO Javadoc Link